-Earning miles with the Venture Card is a walk in the park — this is what makes the card helpful to those who don’t want to spend a lot of energy and time swapping credit cards at various merchants.
+Earning miles with the CapOne Venture card is a walk in the park — this is what makes the card helpful to those who don’t want to spend a lot of energy and time swapping credit cards at various merchants.

 Generally, you’ll earn 2 miles per dollar spent with the card on each transaction.
 This means that you will usually get 2 cents in travel for each dollar spent on purchases with no yearly cap.
 So, the more miles you earn, the more travel expenditures you can cover and remove from your statement.

-A couple of years ago, fixed-value credit cards used to be the leading competitor to the Venture Card.
+A couple of years ago, fixed-value credit cards used to be the leading competitor to the CapOne Venture card.

 Now, you’ll find cards such as the Chase Sapphire Preferred® Card and Amex EveryDay® Preferred Credit Card from American Express as rivals.
-Each of those cards have a great multiplier on everyday purchases.
+Each of those cards has a great multiplier on everyday purchases.

-Still, the Venture Card is a solid option if you’ll use the benefits it offers.
+Still, the CapOne Venture card is a solid option if you’ll use the benefits it offers.

-12. How does the Capital One® Quicksilver® Cash Rewards Credit Card operate, and how does that compare to the Venture® Card?
+11. How does the Capital One Quicksilver Cash Rewards Credit Card operate, and how does that compare to the Venture Card?